Houston police investigating Deshaun Watson after complainant files report

 “Like a lot of people, Deshaun regularly deletes past Instagram messages,” Hardin said.
 “That said, he has not deleted any messages since March 15th, the day before the first lawsuit was filed.
 We categorically deny that he has reached out directly to his accusers in an attempt to settle these cases.”

-Hardin also released statements from 18 message therapists who maintained they experienced no difficulties during sessions with Watson.
+Hardin also released statements from 18 massage therapists who maintained they experienced no difficulties during sessions with Watson.

 “Collectively, they have worked with Deshaun more than 130 times over the past five years,” Hardin said.
 “These statements show the other side of the story that has been so lacking in the flurry of anonymous complaints filed by opposing counsel.”